YaoGroup/ServerMantaince/README.md

 `git status`

-It will display that the README.md has been changed.
-Now we need to use Git to create a formal save point of the change.
+It will indicate the README.md has changed.
+Now we need to use Git to create a formal savepoint of the change.

 :::info
 The fundamental element of a version control system is a save point.
 Savepoint means a snapshot of what files are like at the time of saving.
 In Git, we call a savepoint **commit**.
 Also, when we use commit as a verb, it means storing changes into a commit.